-- 1) The Standard Scenario Amount referenced in is defined in section IV)AC)1) of this Guideline is-as the sum over all contractsaggregate of the reserves determined by applying the Standard Scenario Reserve-Method to determined for each of the contracts falling under the scope of the Guideline. as of the statement date under the Standard Scenario Method described-Except as provided in subsection A3.3)B)1) and subject to the Standard Scenario Method limitations in A3.1)B)2), the Standard Scenario Amount equals the sum over all contracts of the Standard Scenario Reserve determined for each contract as of the statement date based on a Discount Rate equal to the applicable federal interest rate (AFIR) as defined in the Internal Revenue Code, Section 807(d)(4)(A)(i), for the contract's year of issue.
+- 1) The Standard Scenario Amount is defined in section IV)C) of this Guideline as the aggregate of the reserves determined by applying the Standard Scenario Method to each of the contracts falling under the scope of the Guideline.
+Except as provided in subsection A3.3)B)1) and subject to the Standard Scenario Method limitations in A3.1)B)2), the Standard Scenario Amount equals the sum over all contracts of the Standard Scenario Reserve determined for each contract as of the statement date based on a Discount Rate equal to the applicable federal interest rate (AFIR) as defined in the Internal Revenue Code, Section 807(d)(4)(A)(i), for the contract's year of issue.
 If the AFIR is no longer available, then a substitute rate determined by the National Association of Insurance Commissioners shall be used.
-For contracts issued prior to 1988, the statutory valuation interest rate shall be used. - 2) However, The Standard Scenario Method requires the Standard Scenario Amount may to not be less than the greater of (a) and (b), where: - (a) is the sum over all contracts of the Basic Reserve, defined in section A3.2)A), determined for each contract as of the statement date; and

-(b) is the sum over all contracts of the Standard Scenario Reserve determined for each contract as of the statement date under the Standard Scenario Method as described in section A3.3), where the Discount Rate is equal to DR as defined belowin the next paragraph.
+For contracts issued prior to 1988, the statutory valuation interest rate shall be used. - 2) The Standard Scenario Method requires the Standard Scenario Amount to not be less than the greater of (a) and (b), where: - (a) is the sum over all contracts of the Basic Reserve, defined in section A3.2)A), determined for each contract as of the statement date; and - (b) is the sum over all contracts of the Standard Scenario Reserve determined for each contract as of the statement date as described in section A3.3), where the Discount Rate is equal to DR as defined in the next paragraph.